HadarKlimovski/HadarKlimovski.github.io/README.md

 ### Education
 - B.Sc. in Life science, Bar Ilan University, Ramat Gan, Israel.
-- M.Sc student in life sciences, Weizmann Istitue of science, Israel.
+- M.Sc student in life sciences, Weizmann Institue of science, Israel.

 ### My reserch project
 My research focuses on the vaginal microbiome and its correlation with age, BMI, menopause status, and nutrition.